 I leave the construction of a suitable probe to the reader.
 (Top tip, though, don’t mount your probe in the fat chunks of aluminium where the original bimetallic thermostats are mounted – it takes a long time for temperature changes to propagate through these.
 Go for half way up one of the side walls where the boiler shell is thinnest.)
-[Edit: I now vaguely think I might be mistaken about this.
-When the rev 2 board is complete, I plan to plot temperature responses to a step change in input power at four locations, top and bottom of the flat side of the boiler and the two threaded holes for the disc thermostats mount.]
+[Edit: I later wondered whether I might be mistaken about this.
+Using the rev 2 board, I have done some testing to determine a good mounting point for a probe.
+I have also made progress on ways to mount a probe.]

 You will also, likely, want a flow meter, although some of the goodness can happen even without one.
 I used a Digmesa device like this, but they’re hard to get hold of in their own right.
 The trick is to buy (ebay again) one as a spare part for a common coffee machine.
 Search, for example, for “saeco flow meter”.
 Many of the devices on ebay have a min flow rate of 300ml/min.
 That is way too high, so watch out for that.
 What I really wanted was a Digmesa device with a 1mm nozzle, but I got one with a 1.2mm nozzle, which is okay for double shots, but very much on the edge of okay for single shots.
 See my comments below under caveats for pinouts of the flow meter header.
 [Edit: I now have a second hand Baby Twin (“for parts” for £30 on ebay – would you believe?) and I see it has exactly the same flow meter.]